YHKok/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a. `I` is not a valid visible index (≤0 or > list size, or non-integer).
   * 1a1.
-System shows error and keeps list unchanged.
+System shows an error message and keeps list unchanged.
     Use case ends.
 * 1b.
 Validation fails (e.g., invalid day/time or both)
   * 1b1.
 System shows error and usage hint.